raymondclowe/price_alert_bot/help.md

 `/watch btc drop 75% from ath`

 Optionally watch commands have have a "persist" keywords so they don't get deleted when they fire but will repeat.
-Minimum frequency is default 1 day.
+Minimum frequency is default 1 day but can be set to hourly, weekly or by the minute.
 Such watches have to be manually deleted using the `/delete` command when you don't want them any more.

 Example:
 `/watch btc drop 50% 14 days persist`
+`/watch btc drop 5000 from ath persistent daily`

 Comparisons are vs current price unless "from ath" is set